23f2005664/basic-hello-world-d8989e07/README.md

-# basic-hello-world-d8989e07
+# basic-hello-world

-Auto-generated repo for task: basic-hello-world
+Round: 1

+Brief:
+Create a simple HTML page with a blue heading that says 'Hello, World!'